steemit/condenser/src/app/help/en/welcome.md

 You can spend your SBD at the [Peerhub Store](https://www.peerhub.com/).

-You can also exchange your STEEM and SBD for bitcoin on an exchange such as [BlockTrades](https://blocktrades.us/) or [Bittrex](https://bittrex.com/).
+You can also exchange your STEEM and SBD for bitcoin on a third-party exchange such as [BlockTrades](https://blocktrades.us/) or [Bittrex](https://bittrex.com/).

 <a href="#Table_of_Contents">^</a>
 ### <span id="Plagiarism">Plagiarism</span>